 High protein diet helps build muscle

 Amongst other variables, a high protein diet will also help you build muscle.
 Paired with the right training and diet, protein is the building block in helping muscles grow.
 This is often why people associate protein with body builders, gyms and large biceps.
 If you goal is to build muscle then start aiming for protein at every meal.
 Do also bear in mind that increasing protein into your diet will not instantly make you bulky and muscly – a common misconception.

 Protein, like fat and carbohydrates, is a macronutrient.
 All foods are made up of these macronutrients and therefore energy.
 Each gram of protein contains 4 calories that fuel our body’s day in day out.
 Carbohydrates are the same; they also have 4 calories for each gram consumed.
 Fats, on the other hand, contain 9 calories per gram.

 Our body needs 22 amino acids to function, 13 of these our body can create by itself – these are known as non-essential amino acids.
 The remainder comes from our diet, known as essential amino acids.
 Foods containing the remaining amino acids (essential amino acids) come in forms of complete or incomplete protein sources.
 Here’s a small list below to give you an idea:

 Dairy products (milk, yogurt, whey)

 Hopefully, this article has helped to cement the idea that protein is crucial in our diets for a number of reasons and during your next meal you’ll give protein an extra thought.
 If you want to know to know more about protein, click here

 The Low Down on Protein

 What is protein?
-Protein is one of three macro nutrients which provide energy to the body - the other two are ...VIEW THIS ARTICLE
+Protein is one of three macro nutrients which provide...VIEW THIS ARTICLE